openbaton/docs/docs/nfvo-installation-docker.md

 sudo docker run -d -h openbaton-rabbitmq -p 8080:8080 -p 5672:5672 -p 15672:15672 -p 8443:8443 -e RABBITMQ_BROKERIP=<RabbitMQ IP> openbaton/standalone:2.1.1
 ```

+**VERY IMPORTANT NOTE - You should put as input for the RABBITMQ_BROKERIP the RabbitMQ IP making sure that this IP can be
+  reached by external components (VMs, or host where will run other VNFMs) otherwise you will have runtime issues.
+  In particular, you should select the external IP of your host on top of which the docker container is running **

-Then you should see as output an alphanumeric string similar to the following:
+After running the container you should see as output an alphanumeric string similar to the following:

 ```bash
 cfc4a7fb23d02c47e25b447d30f6fe7c0464355a16ee1b02d84657f6fba88e07